w3c/wai-intro-wcag/content/wcag3-intro.md

 ### Review Questions and Your Comments {#comments}

-Comments on the first draft were requested by 26 February 2021.
-You can submit comments after that date.
-Late comments may be deferred until after the next draft.

 For specific questions that we would like feedback on, see:
 * Questions in the blog post [WCAG 3 FPWD Published, Feedback section](https://www.w3.org/blog/2021/01/wcag-3-fpwd/#feedback).
 * Questions in Editor’s Notes throughout the draft.